avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

      * Emits a {RegisteredInitialValidator} event for each initial validator in {conversionData}.
      *
      * @param conversionData The Subnet conversion message data used to recompute and verify against the ConversionID.
-     * @param messsageIndex The index that contains the SubnetToL1ConversionMessage Warp message containing the ConversionID to be verified against the provided {conversionData}
+     * @param messsageIndex The index that contains the SubnetToL1ConversionMessage Warp message containing the ConversionID to be verified against the provided {conversionData}.
      */
     function initializeValidatorSet(
         ConversionData calldata conversionData,